 Network service area means the area in square kilometres covered by the licensee's distribution district.
-Areas within the distribution area to which a service is not provided by the distributor (e.g., national parks, inset areas) are included in the service area.
+Areas within the network service area that are not provided with a service by the distributor (e.g., national parks, inset areas) are included in the service area.